Andrew Grady

 Andrew Grady (born 1994 or 1995) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 1 Chevrolet for TG Motorsports.
+He last competed in the zMAX CARS Tour, driving the No. 1 Chevrolet for TG Motorsports.
 He is the son of fellow racing driver Tony Grady, who has previously competed in late-model competition.

 In 2022, Grady was involved in an incident following a qualifying heat race for the Virginia Late Model Triple Crown Series event at Martinsville Speedway, where Davey Callihan made contact with him whilst fighting for a transfer spot late in the race.
 Following the race, Grady would run over to Callihan's car, where he would proceed to punch Callihan while he was still sitting in his car.
 Grady would then proceed to kick Callihan's car as he was carried away by a staff member.
 Grady would later go on to claim that Callihan had been giving him obscene gestures as he was walking over to the latters car, although Callihan denied this claim, and that Callihan "had no business driving a late-model, let alone a lawn mower".
 Grady would fail to qualify for the event while Callihan would go on to finish 22nd in the main event.

 During the 2024 CARS Tour season, Grady was given a three-race suspension and a 1000 USD fine following the event at Hickory Motor Speedway in July of that year for assaulting or threatening to cause bodily harm to a CARS Tour official (the official in this case was series founder Jack McNelly), and an additional 500 USD for unauthorized crossing of the racing surface to confront another competitor, after being involved in an incident with Landon Huffman, in which he threw his HANS device at Huffman's car.
 Grady later claimed in a statement following his suspension that McNelly made contact with Grady's mother, which left her with bruises, and that McNelly had also attempted to choke him, which led to crew members from Chad Bryant Racing to become involved.

 Grady has also competed in the NASCAR Weekly Series, the Southeast Limited Late Model Series Challenger Division and the Paramount Kia Big 10 Challenge.